muggy8/improbable/have-and-havenot/U5fsaQzI.md

 But Phanna ignored me.

 "Hug that.
-It's name is Pillow I think.
+Its name is Pillow I think.
 It'll make you feel better."

 Seeming a bit caught off guard, Melody did as instructed and picked up Pillow and embraced it gently.